 High porosity hair will benefit from the Maximum Hydration Method, especially when done in conjunction with the Cherry Lola Treatment.

 The combination of these two methods will hydrate your strands and help to fill in the gaps along the shaft.

 You can do the sequence for anywhere from three to seven days.
 Or you could do it once every two to three days.
 However, the best results come from doing it for seven days straight.

 Some natural queens choose only to do the routine every 8-12 weeks, but it’s good to experiment and see what your hair needs, rather than to follow someone else’s strict maintenance regimen.

 Do the method as often as you can, or when your hair loses its hydration.
 The technique will increase the shine and definition on your curls, so you’ll want to do it whenever you have dry hair.

 Maximum Hydration Method Regimen

-The Maximum Hydration Method has guidelines that state to do the Max Hydration Method as frequently as possible.
+The Maximum Hydration Method has guidelines that state to do the MHM as frequently as possible.
 If you do the routine once every 8-12 weeks, you’ll likely coast through the year with hydrated hair.